27 May ATM, debit & credit card safety

 There is more than convenience to think about when using your cards.
 You must also consider safety.

-- Report lost or stolen Unison Bank cards immediately to Unison Bank as soon as possible.
-If your card is stolen, you should also report it to the police.
+-Report lost or stolen Unison Bank cards immediately to Unison Bank as soon as possible.
+If you card is stolen, you should also report it to the police.

-- Sign your card on the signature panel as soon as you recieve it.
+-Sign your card on the signature panel as soon as you receive it.

-- Review your statements regularly to ensure there are no suspicious charges.
-Contact Unison Bank immediately if you see a charge you do not recognize.
+-Review your statements regularly to ensure there are no suspicious charges.
+Contact Unison Bank immediately if you see a charge you don’t recognize.